Ted B. Wacker

-Ted Wacker has been a trial attorney involved in litigating cases for nearly 25 years and past President of the Orange County Trial Lawyers’ Association (OCTLA).
+Ted Wacker has been a trial attorney involved in litigating cases for over 30 years and a past President of the Orange County Trial Lawyers’ Association (OCTLA) in 2015.
 He specializes in catastrophic injury cases including individual personal injury cases involving accidents, medical malpractice, elder abuse as well as mass tort pharmaceutical and medical device cases.
-Mr. Wacker was selected as a California Super Lawyer for 2013 – 2017.
+He is a member of the American Board of Trial Advocates (ABOTA).
+Mr. Wacker was selected as a California Super Lawyer for the past 10 years from 2013 to the Present.

-Mr. Wacker is also a member of the Million Dollar Advocates forum and recognized as a top trial attorney by the National Trial Lawyer’s for 2012.
-He was formerly a partner at the nationally recognized plaintiff’s trial firm of Robinson, Calacgnie, Robinson, Shapiro and Davis and more recently the managing partner of the Newport Beach office of Alder Law.
-In 2013 and 2014, he has tried numerous cases and won every case he tried and in every case received higher verdicts than the last demand or offer with one verdict amount of nearly ten times the pre-trial demand.
-He also settled a case for $1 Million against a water truck company for injuries sustained when the water truck stalled on the 22 freeway and was struck by plaintiff in which the plaintiff was found at fault by the police.
-Another case settled for $1.5 Million when vehicle ran over a young woman’s leg while she was riding a bicycle in Huntington Beach.
+Mr. Wacker is also a member of the Million Dollar Advocates forum and recognized as a top trial attorney by the National Trial Lawyer’s.
+He was formerly a partner at the nationally recognized plaintiff’s trial firm of Robinson, Calacgnie and them became managing partner of the Newport Beach office of Alder Law.
+He has tried numerous and in every case received higher verdicts than the last demand or offer with one verdict amount of nearly 500 times the prior offer.

-In 2016, he settled a brain injury case against a trucking company for $12.65 million in a hotly disputed liability case.
-In 2015, he settled two motorcycle accident cases for $8 million and $7 million respectively.
+He started his own firm in 2014 in Newport Beach and thereafter immediately settled a brain injury case against a trucking company for $12.65 million in a hotly disputed liability case.
+He also settled two motorcycle accident cases for $8 million and $7 million respectively which were the highest in Orange County those years.

-In 2012, he settled a 2002 rollover case resulting in a traumatic brain injury against the defendant auto manufacturer and insurance company for destruction of the vehicle for $6.35 Million.
+While at the Robinson firm, he settled a 2002 auto rollover case resulting in a traumatic brain injury against the defendant auto manufacturer and insurance company for destruction of the vehicle for $6.35 Million.
 He also settled a case for $3.25 Million involving an uninsured drunk driver who hit a vehicle resulting in significant injuries to a 9 year old boy.
 The defense claimed the entire accident was caused by the drunk driver but settlements were secured against the auto manufacturer for failing to have standard side air bags and other defendants for visibility obstructions at the intersection.

 In 2010, he was co-lead counsel in the case of Poole v.
 Picazo which involved a disputed liability motorcycle versus automobile accident that left the plaintiff a paraplegic at the age of 25.
 The jury returned a verdict in November 2010 for $14.5 Million and found the defendant 100% responsible.
 This verdict was recently featured in the 2010 The Daily Journal – Top Verdict in California.